mmatyas/pegasus-frontend-wiki/Building.md

 If you're using Arch, you can get Qt from AUR; here's the relevant [wiki page](https://wiki.archlinux.org/index.php/qt#Installation).

-### Using the graphical tools
+### Using Qt Creator

 See the [Qt Creator how to](#general-using-qt-creator).

 ### Using the command line

 1. Create a build directory somewhere, and `cd` into it
-2. Call `qmake`, the configuration tool of Qt: `/path/to/qmake path/to/project/directory`.
-If you have multiple Qt versions installed, make sure you call the right `qmake`.
+2. Call `qmake`, the configuration tool of Qt: `/path/to/qmake  path/to/project  [options]`.
+    - If you have multiple Qt versions installed, make sure you call the right `qmake`.
 If you've installed using the official release from the Qt site, you can find it in `[qt-installdir]/Qt5/[version]/gcc_64/bin` (you can add it to your `$PATH` if you want, but it's not necessary).
-You can also set some configuration parameters, see the general build guide for more information.
+    - You can also change some configuration options, which you can find [here](#gneral-configuration-options).
 3. Call `make`
 4. [optional] Call `make install`